 Thus Bourne and Hollingsworth is described… by its owner.

 But hey: if you don’t back yourself then no-one will.

-It’s a genuine Fitzrovia gem, and – like its sibling around the corner (Rev JW Simpson) – is definitely worth a visit.
+Bourne & Hollingsworth is a genuine Fitzrovia gem, and – like its sibling around the corner, Rev JW Simpson – is definitely worth visiting regularly.

 NOTE: They’re not kidding about the ‘small’ thing; you can, and absolutely should, reserve a table on their website before going.

 Like cocktails?
-Check out our guide to the best London cocktail bars.
+Check out our guide to the best bars in Central London.